 Searches involving exposure of intimate parts of the body may be carried out only at a nearby police station or other nearby location which is out of public view (but not a police vehicle)

 What The Data Says

 Have you had a bad or great experience?

 To make a formal complaint please remember to use the details on the report you are given to do so directly to the police.
 This will not generate that report.

 We simply want to know if your experience was pleasant or otherwise and if we can help in any way to direct you to the right place for any help you may need and us to challenge.

 Community Partnerships In Action

 The Police Stop and Search Awareness Workshop is successfully run in partnership with Basingstoke and Deane District Police.
-We are grateful for their support to educate our youth and community to foster better cohesion and break down long-standing barriers.
+We are grateful for their support and commitment to fostering better cohesion and breaking down long-standing barriers.